lugawe/find/README.md

 ### 8 - Call with parameter -p
 Should only print files that match the given path pattern.
 The parameter expects a valid file path pattern and filters the results accordingly.

+### 9 - Call with parameter -o value
+Sorts files using a linked list according to parameter value.

+Passing parameter requires one of the following values: 'name' or 'type'.

 ## Running Tests

 The `Makefile` includes test cases to validate the program's functionality.